 The remainder of the paper proceeds as follows.
 In the next section we present the economic model.
 Section 3 investigates the identification of the many structural components in the model.
 The fourth section discusses extensions and alternative models to our main framework.
-Section 5 briefly discusses estimation strategies and the subsequent section presents a few simulation exercises to illustrate the consequences of ignoring the endogeneity problem introduced by the interaction or mistaken choices for the equilibrium selection mechanism.
+Section 5 briefly discusses estimation strategies and the subsequent section presents simulation exercises to illustrate the consequences of ignoring the endogeneity problem introduced by the interaction or misspecifying the equilibrium selection mechanism.
 We conclude in the last section.